-(2) In the event that offering expenses are less than set forth in this table, any such amounts will be used for post-closing working capital expenses.
-In the event that the offering expenses are more than as set forth in this table, we may fund such excess with funds not held in the trust account.

-(3) The underwriters have agreed to defer underwriting commissions equal to 3.5% of the gross proceeds of this offering.
-Upon completion of our initial business combination, \$7,000,000 which constitutes the underwriters' deferred commissions (or \$8,050,000 if the underwriters' over-allotment option is exercised in full) will be paid to the underwriters from the funds held in the trust account, and the remaining funds, less amounts released to the trustee to

-- pay redeeming stockholders, will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - (4) These expenses are estimates only.
+- the \$725,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) and amounts not to be held in the trust account.
+In the event that offering expenses are less than set forth in this table, any such amounts will be used for post-closing working capital expenses.
+These expenses are estimates only.
+In the event that the offering expenses are more than as set forth in this table, we may fund such excess with funds not held in the trust account. - (3) The underwriters have agreed to defer underwriting commissions equal to 3.75% of the gross proceeds of this offering.
+Upon completion of our initial business combination, \$9,000,000, which constitutes the underwriters' deferred commissions (or \$10,350,000 if the underwriters' over-allotment option is exercised in full) will be paid to the underwriters from the funds held in the trust account, and the remaining funds, less amounts released to the trustee to pay redeeming stockholders, will be released to us and can be used to pay all or a portion of the purchase price of the business or businesses with which our initial business combination occurs or for general corporate purposes, including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
+The underwriters will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - (4) This amount represents the approximate total amount of director and officer liability insurance premiums we anticipate paying following the completion of this offering and until we complete our initial business combination. - (5) The underwriters have agreed to make a payment to us in an amount equal to 0.5% of the gross proceeds of this offering to reimburse certain of our expenses.
+This reimbursement will have the effect of increasing the proceeds available to us outside of the trust account. - (6) These expenses are estimates only and assumes no exercise of the underwriters' over-allotment option.
 Our actual expenditures for some or all of these items may differ from the estimates set forth herein.
-For example, we may incur greater legal and accounting expenses than our current estimates in connection with negotiating and structuring our business combination based upon the level of complexity of such business combination.
+For example, we may incur greater legal and accounting expenses than our current estimates in connection with negotiating and structuring our initial business combination based upon the level of complexity of such business combination.
+Additionally, to the extent the underwriters' over-allotment opinion is exercised, we may have up to \$450,000 fewer funds (for a total of \$1,075,000) available for working capital.
 In the event we identify a business combination target in a specific industry subject to specific regulations, we may incur additional expenses associated with legal due diligence and the engagement of special legal counsel.
 In addition, our staffing needs may vary and as a result, we may engage a number of consultants to assist with legal and financial due diligence.
 We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses.
-In the event the over-allotment option is exercised, we anticipate that the additional net proceeds held outside the trust account will be allocated to fund working capital to cover miscellaneous expenses. - (5) Includes estimated amounts that may also be used in connection with our business combination to fund a "no shop" provision and commitment fees for financing.